 Fresh blueberries will only last for a few days, but after that point, they can be dried.
 Once dried, blueberries will last for 1-2 years if refrigerated or 6-12 months if un-refrigerated.
 Both dried and fresh, blueberries make for a tasty snack that can be enjoyed by itself or along with your mixed nuts and cereal.

 Considered to be one of the healthiest vegetables in the world, broccoli is an excellent source of nutrition.
 Broccoli contains B vitamins, vitamin C, calcium, vitamin E, folate, potassium, and more.
-It’s also full of antioxidants that can help fight disease and cancers.
+It’s also full of antioxidants that can help fight disease.

 Unfortunately, one thing that broccoli does lack is a long shelf-life, so you can’t count on broccoli remaining fresh in your stockpile for more than a couple weeks.
 Unless, of course, you dehydrate it.
 While it’s fresh, broccoli can be steamed or eaten raw.